Brooks Koepka delivers another major performance to win PGA

 “I’m not even sure I dream of it as a kid, that I’d win that many,” he said.

-Koepka looked as powerful as ever and left little doubt about his place in the game with his two-shot win over hard-luck Hovland (68) and Scottie Scheffler, who closed with a 65 and returned to No. 1 in the world.
+Koepka left little doubt about his place in the game with his two-shot win over hard-luck Hovland (68) and Scottie Scheffler, who closed with a 65 and returned to No. 1 in the world.

 “To look back to where we were two years ago, I’m so happy right now,” Koepka said.
 “This is just the coolest thing.”